Alyssa Diaz: Career

 In 2011, she was cast in the starring role of Jasmine on the ABC Family series The Nine Lives of Chloe King.
 In 2012, she landed the recurring role of Gloria Cruz on Army Wives.
 She was upgraded to series regular for the seventh season, which started in March 2013.
 She has also appeared in The Vampire Diaries.
-In March 2016, Diaz landed the role as Dariela, a series regular, on the CBS drama Zoo for its second season.
-She currently plays Mika Camarena, the wife of Kiki Camarena, slain DEA agent, in the Netflix series Narcos: Mexico.
-She also currently plays Detective first grade Angela Lopez on the ABC drama The Rookie.
+In March 2016, Diaz landed the role of Dariela, a series regular, on the CBS drama Zoo for its second season.
+In 2018 she played Mika Camarena, the wife of Kiki Camarena, slain DEA agent, in the Netflix series Narcos: Mexico.
+She currently plays Detective first grade Angela Lopez on the ABC drama The Rookie.

 Personal life

 Diaz is engaged to singer/songwriter Gustavo Galindo.
-On December 28, 2020, Diaz announced on her Instagram that she and Galindo had become parents of a baby boy.
-Her pregnancy was written into her The Rookie character.
+On December 28, 2020, Diaz announced on her Instagram that she and Galindo had become parents of a boy.
+Her pregnancy was written into the storyline of her character Angela Lopez on The Rookie.